pandas-dev/pandas/doc/source/user_guide/10min.rst

 :class:`Series` is a one-dimensional labeled array capable of holding any data type (integers, strings, floating point numbers, Python objects, etc.).

+:class:`Dataframe` is a 2-dimensional labeled data structure with columns of potentially different types.
+You can think of it like a spreadsheet or SQL table, or a dict of Series objects.
+Like Series, DataFrame accepts many different kinds of input such as: Dicts of 1D ndarrays, lists, dicts or series, along with 2-D numpy.ndarray, Structured or record ndarray, and another DataFrame.

 Creating a :class:`Series` by passing a list of values, letting pandas create a default integer index: